Mark Fisher: On Vanishing Land

-Following Fisher's death, the Hyperdub record label started a sub label called Flatlines which published an audio-essay by Justin Barton and Fisher in July 2019.
-Fisher and Barton edited together music from various musicians which was made to accompany the text, and Barton, working in part with suggestions from Fisher, wrote the text for the audio-essay, which "evokes a walk along the Suffolk coastline in 2006, from Felixstowe container port ('a nerve ganglion of capitalism') to the Anglo-Saxon burial ground at Sutton Hoo".
+After Fisher's death, the Hyperdub record label began a sub label called Flatlines which published an audio-essay by Justin Barton and Fisher in July 2019.
+Fisher and Barton edited together music from various musicians which was made to accompany the text and Barton, working in part with suggestions from Fisher, wrote the text for the audio-essay which "evokes a walk along the Suffolk coastline in 2006, from Felixstowe container port ('a nerve ganglion of capitalism') to the Anglo-Saxon burial ground at Sutton Hoo".
 Both Barton and Fisher narrate the essay.
-Adam Harper wrote about the elements of Hauntology in On Vanishing Land, as well as its relation to the environmentalist movement.
+Adam Harper wrote about the elements of hauntology in On Vanishing Land including its relation to the environmentalist movement.
 In a review for The Quietus, Johny Lamb referred to On Vanishing Land as a "shocking revelation of the proximity of dystopia."

 Critique of political economy

-Fisher critiqued economics, claiming that it was a bourgeois "science", that molded reality after its presuppositions, rather than critically examined reality.
-As he stated it himself:
+Fisher critiqued economics, claiming that it was a bourgeois "science" which moulds reality after its presuppositions rather than critically examining reality:

 Death

-Fisher hanged himself at his home on King Street, Felixstowe on 13 January 2017 at the age of 48, shortly before the publication of his latest book The Weird and the Eerie (2017).
+Fisher died by suicide at his home on King Street, Felixstowe in Suffolk, England on 13 January 2017 at the age of 48, shortly before the publication of his latest book The Weird and the Eerie (2017).
 He had sought psychiatric treatment in the weeks leading up to his death, but his general practitioner had only been able to offer over-the-phone meetings to discuss a referral.
-Fisher’s mental health had deteriorated since May 2016, leading to a suspected overdose in December 2016, where he was admitted to Ipswich Hospital.
+Fisher's mental health had deteriorated since May 2016, leading to a suspected overdose in December 2016 when he was admitted to Ipswich Hospital.

 He discussed his struggles with depression in articles and in his book Ghosts of My Life.
-According to Simon Reynolds in The Guardian, Fisher argued that "the pandemic of mental anguish that afflicts our time cannot be properly understood, or healed, if viewed as a private problem suffered by damaged individuals."
+According to Simon Reynolds in The Guardian, Fisher said that "the pandemic of mental anguish that afflicts our time cannot be properly understood, or healed, if viewed as a private problem suffered by damaged individuals."